-In Two-Part Analysis, a task is presented that involves two components for solution.
-This question type throws out the traditional conventions of standardized test questions.
-In Two-Part Analysis each question is more than one question.
+In Two-Part Analysis, a task is presented that involves two components.
+Each question is more than one question.
 Based on a passage, you are asked to evaluate two things; they may be definitions of two terms, or two completely separate issues.
 It is not tricky; it just requires a bit more work as you are asked to answer more than one question.

 Answers can be in multiple forms.
 You may be asked to fill in a blank using a pull-down menu that offers multiple-choice options, or to answer a traditional multiple-choice question.
 You may also be asked to select certain options in a table, or to answer four statements on a yes/no or true/false basis.